 Agreed EU-wide controls on food labelling were introduced with Directive 79/112 in 1979.
 Additional controls were added and amendments introduced to produce a complex array of labelling requirements.
 In 2000, the original 1979 Directive and its amendments were consolidated into a single new Directive - Directive 2000/13/EC.
 Additional Directives relating to labelling continued to be adopted.
 This situation was complex - for details, see the Food Labelling Archive Page on this site.

 In January 2008 the Commission published proposals for new controls under the new name: "provision of food information to consumers".
 After detailed consideration (see the Food Labelling Archive Page), Regulation 1169/2011 was adopted.
-This provides a new consolidated structure to the legislation and includes, for the first time, the controls on nutrition labelling.
+This provides a consolidated structure to the legislation and includes, for the first time, the controls on nutrition labelling.
 Many elements have remained the same but there have been some additional and amended requirements.
-Implementation is mostly from 13 December 2014 although compulsory nutrition labelling is only applicable from 13 December 2016.
+Implementation was mostly from 13 December 2014 although compulsory nutrition labelling was only applicable from 13 December 2016.